Irshadpp/hotel-booking/README.md

 Open this URL in:
 Your browser to run the web version.
 The Expo Go app on your mobile device for testing.

+You can use these user credentials to test the functionalities:

+User 1
+email: user@gmail.com
+password: User@123

+User 2
+email: example@gmail.com
+password: User@123